Islam and the Quran

 Then God set its equilibrium (as of its organs) and breathed into him from His spirit.
 So, He made for you listening, foresight, and hearts that make decisions.
 How little you fulfill your duties!”
 (As-Sajda 32:9)

 The verse above is often mistranslated as “He made for you hearing, eyesight, and hearts.”
 However, hearing, eyesight, and heart (as an organ or source of feelings) are not exclusive to humans; animals also have them.
 Yet, there are significant differences between humans and animals due to the abilities God has granted humans by breathing from His spirit.
-Humans not only hear but also choose what to listen to; not only see but also foresee potential outcomes; and not only have feelings but also make decisions by evaluating information with their minds in correlation with their feelings.
-That is why people act in a way opposing what the sound mind suggests.
-Although people think that it is the brain that makes decisions, the heart has the last word.
-XXXX
+Humans not only hear but also choose what to listen to, not only see but also foresee potential outcomes, and not only have feelings but also make decisions by evaluating information with their minds in correlation with their feelings.
+That is why people sometimes act in a way opposing what the sound mind suggests.
+Although people think that it is the brain that makes decisions, the heart also has its word according to this verse.

 The integration of mind and heart is called “lubb”[2] in Arabic, and people who have this integrity are called “ul’ul albab” in the Quran: